Vrekt/FortniteXMPP/README.md

 Need more help?
 Add me on discord: vrekt#4387

 # Features
-  - Mostly complete party support
+  - Complete party support.
-  - Presence support
+  - Complete presence support with convenience methods for session, playing, etc.
-  - Friend support, (events for friend stuff)
+  - Events for the friend system, (friend request, deleted, rejected, etc.)
-  - Chat support, (send messages to members)
+  - Chat support - listeners for incoming messages and reply methods

 # Disclaimer
 I am not responsible for any trouble you get into while using this library.
 I suggest you do not abuse the party system and the XMPP system in general.